b-wave/uDSKY/README.md

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20161008_122015.jpg)
 Indicator Holders
 As you can see there is still some leakage between wells of the Indicator lamps but this is quite usable.
 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20161217_135230.jpg)
 Every Other INDIC Is On.

 Only the SEGMENT G and DP are used in the first display for each of the three registors to provide the segments for the SIGN digit.
 Since there is no known compatable SIGN LED Display - i put an array of SMT LEDs on the circuit board to represent this digit.
 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20161217_140523.jpg)
 All Displays are ON!

-It worked OK, but later I relized that if the displays were behind a cardstock printout, behind the smoked grey plexiglas they look a lot like the original DSKY EL displays.
+It worked OK, but later I realized that if the displays were behind a cardstock printout, behind the smoked grey plexiglas they look a lot like the original DSKY EL displays.
 But the LEDs were too far from the card stock to be seen.
 I then developed a pair of circuit boards, one to hold the LEDs and the other provides a light mask.
 This brings the sign digit near to the display.
-As you can see with the card stock the uDSKY is very simular to the DSKY as you cant really see the digits until they are illuminated.
+67lb.
+White Cover Card stock (Staples **Item 679482** to be exact) As you can see with the card stock the uDSKY is very simular to the DSKY as you cant really see the digits until they are illuminated.
 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20161217_134940.jpg)
 With power off

 # Apollo uDSKY's  Keys
 The Keys are Cherry MX series.
-These have a real nice clicky feel and best of all they can support custom keycaps and can be illuminated!
+These have a real nice clicky feel and best of allthey can support custom keycaps and can be illuminated!

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20160903_105214.jpg)
-The key caps are from:  <http://xkeys.com/accessories/Keycaps.php>
+#The key caps are from:  <http://xkeys.com/accessories/Keycaps.php>
 They are not .75" x .75 which would be ideal but they have a little curve on the bottom which makes the laser printed labels a little tricky to line up.
 But it works fairly well.
 You will need 19 caps (4 orders will get you 20).
 I got both the clear and green.
-I thnk the black ones will be opaque so they can't be illuminated.
+I thnk the black ones owill be opaque so they can't be illuminated.

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20160903_105235.jpg)
-Keys with relegendable keycaps for cherry mx switches
+<Keys with relegendable keycaps for cherry mx switches

 The Keys are simply mounted on an *OSH Park Version*  of the SF MX breakout board.
-You can order them or (BOB-13773) they are identical: https://www.sparkfun.com/products/13773 The next version I make may contain all 19 keys in one board.
+You can order them
+#or (BOB-13773) they are identical: https://www.sparkfun.com/products/13773 The next version I make may contain all 19 keys in one board.
 The 1 pins are all connected for ROWS and the 2 pins are for columns.
 Check out the Teensey code for the pattern and hookup.
 <https://github.com/b-wave/uDSKY/tree/master/DSKY%20Arduino%20Files>

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20160903_111600.jpg)
 SF Breakout connections.